mallikaverma/peurcoinGitHub/README.md

 Peur is on a mission to:
-- Develop a global decentralized payment and marketplace system.
+- Develop a global decentralized payment, payroll integration and marketplace based on smart contract.
 - Make the payment process simple and efficient with just one click.
 - Make accepting payments for merchants generally cheaper and faster transfer.
 - Provide an opportunity for merchants to accept mobile payment.
-- Bring the Ethereum-based token economy to lifestyle and part of life In simple words: our mission is to develop and deploy the best transaction system and accomodate small and enterprise b2b,b2c and service provider company to growth together as one in peur marketplace.transactionand fund transfer will be done in one step.transaction fees would be simplified from many to a simple transaction fee wherever the consumer and merchants are located.
+- Bring the Ethereum-based token economy to lifestyle and part of life.
+In simple words: our mission is to develop and deploy the best transaction system and accomodate small and enterprise B2B,B2C and freelancer/service provider company to growth together as one in Peur marketplace.
+Transactionand fund transfer will be done in one step.
+Transaction fees would be simplified from many to a simple transaction fee wherever the consumer and merchants are located.

 ## Peur solution

-a decentralized system working together through a blockchain based payment gateway,we are creating a decentralized payment and trust solu tion on the ethereum blockchain.merchants will be able to accept Ethereum based cryptocurrencies and exchange them with traditional (fiat) currencies.merchants and customers will participate in global decentralized e-commerce with total trust and reputation.
+a decentralized system working together through a Ethereum blockchain based payment gateway, we are creating a decentralized payment and trust solu tion on the Ethereum blockchain.
+Merchants will be able to accept Ethereum based cryptocurrencies and exchange them with traditional (fiat) currencies instanly.
+Merchants and customers will participate in global decentralized e-commerce with total trust and reputation smart contract.
 - Zero interest fee in credit payment
 - Build merchants/service provider reputation and trust
 - Build convenience in online and offline transaction for both merchant and customers
 - Build healthy ecosystem among merchants and customers
-- Fraud protection
+- Anti manipulation and fraud
-- Visible and deep web marketplace all in one package
+- Marketplace and payroll integration all in one platform
 - Fast and low cost transfer payment
-- Annual financial report
-- Annual dividen for tokens holder
+- Ensure business continuity
+- Marketplace with the lowest fee
+- Stringent security protocol

 ## Peur warning

-Peur project is a work in progress.current versions is still under development and it's not fully secured and functional, closed beta will be release in november 2018.Please be sure that you understand the risk before participate in peur ICO
+Peur project is a work in progress.
+Current versions is still under development and it's not fully secured and functional, closed beta will be release in november 2018.
+Please be sure that you understand the risk before participate in Peur ICO

 ## Collaborating organizations and audits by OpenZeppelin
 - [Golem](https://golem.network/)